-Increasing F improved skill in all three RMM components: OLR, U850 and U200 (Fig. 6).
-Higher F reduced the tendency of the CTL hindcasts to produce moderate $(4-8 \text{ mm day}^{-1})$ rain rates throught the tropics (e.g., Fig. 3b).
-By forcing convection to occur preferentially in more humid environments, the relationship between rainfall and specific-humidity anomalies more closely resembled that from TRMM observations and ERA-Interim reanalysis (Fig. 8).
-Increasing F also improved the spatial coherence of convection, likely because it reduced the efficiency of the convective parameterisation at removing instability, leading to a smoother temporal profile of convection.
-The 1.5F hindcasts showed greater moistening and suppressed precipitation to the east of the active MJO relative to CTL (Fig. 7).
+Increasing F improved skill in all three RMM components: OLR, U850 and U200 (Figure 6).
+Higher F reduced the tendency of the CTL hindcasts to produce moderate $(4-8 \text{ mm day}^{-1})$ rain rates throughout the Tropics (e.g., Figure 3(b)).
+By forcing convection to occur preferentially in more humid environments, the relationship between rainfall and specific-humidity anomalies more closely resembled that from TRMM observations and ERA-Interim reanalysis (Figure 8).
+Increasing F also improved the spatial coherence of convection, likely because it reduced the efficiency of the convective parametrization at removing instability, leading to a smoother temporal profile of convection.
+The 1.5F hindcasts showed greater moistening and suppressed precipitation to the east of the active MJO relative to CTL (Figure 7).
 This translates into an improved simulation of the suppressed phase of the MJO, producing a more unstable environment that likely encourages the active MJO in 1.5F to propagate east.
 The increased spatial and temporal coherence of deep convection in 1.5F was associated with a stronger dynamical response, including stronger low-level westerlies and upper-level easterlies, which improved skill in the U850 and U200 RMM components.
-These results are consistent with recent studies that have shown an improved representation of large-scale tropical convection when the sensitivity of the convective parameterisation to moisture is increased (e.g., Hannah and Maloney 2011; Hirons et al. 2012b; Benedict and Maloney 2013).
+These results are consistent with recent studies that have shown an improved representation of large-scale tropical convection when the sensitivity of the convective parametrization to moisture is increased (Hannah and Maloney, 2011; Hirons et al., 2012b; Benedict and Maloney, 2013).

-When 1.5F was implemented in a 20-year atmosphereonly simulation, MJO activity increased to near-observed levels (Fig. 9a).
-The maintenance and propagation of events, while improved over the initial 20-year simulation, was still under-estimated even at 1.5F (Fig. 9c).
+When 1.5F was implemented in a 20 year atmosphere-only simulation, MJO activity increased to near-observed levels (Figure 9(a)).
+The maintenance and propagation of events, while an improvment over the initial 20 year simulation, was still underestimated even at 1.5F (Figure 9(c)).
 In particular, the Maritime Continent remained a barrier to eastward propagation, with MJO activity preferentially concentrated in the Indian Ocean (Phases 2 and 3) and the West Pacific (Phases 6 and 7).
-Klingaman and Woolnough (2013) examines the MJO in this simulation in greater detail.
-Here we have shown the considerable advantages of using initialised, climate-resolution, computationally inexpensive hindcasts to understand the causes of systematic errors in representations of tropical variability in a climate model.
+Klingaman and Woolnough (2013) examine the MJO in this simulation in greater detail.
+Here we have shown the considerable advantages of using initialized, climate-resolution, computationally inexpensive hindcasts to understand the causes of systematic errors in representations of tropical variability in a climate model.